theRawrrr/Secure-File-Encryption/README.md

 3. tqdm module is also required.

 ### How to use:
-1. Fork the respostory & Clone it into your local system by: git clone https://github.com/theRawrrr/Secure-File-Encryption.git
+1. Fork the repository & Clone it into your local system by: git clone https://github.com/theRawrrr/Secure-File-Encryption.git
 2. Get into your Directory "/Secure-File-Encryption"
 3. Run the tool by this command: python3 Run.py
 4. Select your desired option and provide filename with extension.